QualiSystemsLab/colony-cli/README.md

 To troubleshoot what Colony CLI is doing you can add _--debug_ to get additional information.

-For questions, bug reports or feature requests, please refer to the [Issue Tracker].
-Also, make sure you check out our [Issue Template](.github/issue_template.md).
+For questions, bug reports or feature requests, please refer to the [Issue Tracker](https://github.com/QualiSystemsLab/colony-cli/issues).

 ## Contributing